 - There are 2 semesters per year and 4 subjects per semester.

 - University fees per subject per semester are $1,277, paid at the start of each semester.
-Fees are expected to stay constant for the next 3 years.
+Fees are expected to remain constant in real terms for the next 3 years.

 - There are 52 weeks per year.